vmware-archive/hillview/README.md

 $ ./demo-data-cleaner.sh
 ```

-* Next, from the bin folder, start an instance of a HillviewServer;
-  this starts the back-end service which performs all the data
+* Next start the back-end service which performs all the data
-  processing.
+  processing:

 ```
-$ ./demo-backend-start.sh
+$ ./demo-backend-start.sh &
 ```

 * Start the web server which receives requests from clients and